digime/digime-sdk-nodejs/guides/reauthorize-account.md

 }
 ```

-This error is shown if account marked with accountId `1_1xxxxxxxxx` in above example lost authorization rights for 3rd party service.
+This error indicates that the account marked with accountId `1_1xxxxxxxxx` in the above example has lost authorization rights for a third-party source.

-Account ids can also be used from the list of all user accounts that can be fetched using [readAccounts](./read-accounts.html).
+Account IDs can also be obtained from the list of all user accounts that can be fetched using [readAccounts](./read-accounts.html).

-To trigger account reauthorization you need to do the following:
+To trigger account reauthorization, you need to do the following:

 ```typescript
 // Initialize the SDK
 import { init } from "@digime/digime-sdk-nodejs";